 4. Can I renew my visa after it has expired?

-Yes, you can still renew your visa.
-But you will have to pay a fine for each day you remain in the country after your visa expires, including after the grace period.
-Start the renewal process right away to avoid bigger fines.
+Yes, you can renew your visa even after it expires.
+However, you will need to pay a fine for each day you stay in the country past the expiry date, including after the grace period.
+Start your renewal as soon as possible to avoid higher fines.

 5. Is a medical test required for visa renewal?

-Yes, you must take a medical test at an approved centre for most residence visa renewals, like work or family visas.
-The test results are only valid for a short time and must be included in your application.
+Yes, for most residence visa renewals, such as work or family visas, you need to take a medical test at an approved centre.
+The results are valid for a limited time and must be included with your application.

 6. Can I change my visa type during renewal?

-Yes, you can ask to change your visa type during renewal, like switching from a work visa to a family visa.
-You will need to complete a new application and provide all required documents for the new visa.
+Yes, you can request to change your visa type during renewal, such as moving from a work visa to a family visa.
+You will need to submit a new application and provide all the necessary documents for the new visa.

 7. Can I travel outside the UAE while my visa renewal is in process?

-It is not a good idea.
-If you leave the country while your renewal is being processed, your application might be cancelled, and you may have to return on a new visit visa, which can make things more difficult.
-It is best to wait until your new visa is stamped or you receive your official e-Visa.
+It is best not to travel while your renewal is being processed.
+If you leave the country, your application could be cancelled, and you might need to return on a new visit visa, which can complicate things.
+Wait until your new visa is stamped or you receive your official e-Visa.

 8. What is the grace period after my visa expires?

 For most residence visas, you have 30 days from the date your visa expires or is cancelled.
-If you have a Golden Visa or some other long-term visa, you may have up to 6 months.
-You will have to pay fines as soon as this time is over.
+If you have a Golden Visa or another long-term visa, you may be eligible for up to 6 months.
+Once this period ends, you will need to pay fines.

 9. What happens if my medical test result is “unfit”?

-You will get options for treatment and can take the test again.
-If your illness can be treated, like tuberculosis, you can get treatment and then take the test again.
-Only some serious diseases can cause your visa to be rejected, and you may have to leave the country.
+You will be given treatment options and will be able to retake the test.
+If your illness is treatable, such as tuberculosis, you can get treatment and then try again.
+Only certain serious diseases may lead to your visa being rejected, and you might have to leave the country.

 10. Can I renew my visa if I have changed jobs?

-You cannot just renew your old work visa.
-Your former employer must first cancel your previous visa.
-Then your new employer will start a new visa application for you, which is a similar but separate process.
+You cannot renew your old work visa directly.
+Your previous employer must first cancel your old visa.
+After that, your new employer will start a new visa application for you, which is a separate but similar process.

 11. How can I check my visa renewal status online?

-You can check your status any time with your application number or passport details.
-Use the official website of the General Directorate of Residency and Foreigners Affairs (GDRFA) for Dubai or the Federal Authority for Identity, Citizenship, Customs & Port Security (ICA) for federal services.
+You can check your status at any time using your application number or passport details.
+Visit the official website of the General Directorate of Residency and Foreigners Affairs (GDRFA) for Dubai, or the Federal Authority for Identity, Citizenship, Customs & Port Security (ICA) for federal services.

 12. Do I need to submit my original passport for the entire renewal period?

 No, you usually keep your passport.
-You only need to give the original for a short time at the end for visa stamping, if needed.
+You only need to provide the original briefly at the end for visa stamping, if required.
 Most of the process is online, and you often just need to send clear scanned copies.

 Disclaimer: This information is for general guidance only.
 Government policies and procedures may change.
 For the most current and relevant advice, consult official GDRFA/ICA channels or a licensed immigration consultant.